Interpolation can hurt robust generalization even when there is no noise: Details on Theorem

 \paragraph{Outline of the proof}

-The proof of Theorem \ref{thm:nonseperable},\ref{thm:seperable} heavily relies on the proofs of Theorem 6.3 and 6.4 in \cite{Javanmard20b}.
-In particular, our proof follows essentially the same structure by first reducing the problem via an application of the Lagrange multiplier to an expression which suits the CGMT framework.
-This allows us to instead study the auxiliary optimization problem as described in Equation \eqref{eq:auxiliarycgmt}, which can then be simplified to a scalar optimization problem using standard concentration inequalities of Gaussian random variables.
+The proof of Theorems~\ref{thm:nonseperable},\ref{thm:seperable} heavily relies on the proofs of Theorem~6.3~and~6.4 in~\cite{Javanmard20b}.
+In particular, our proof essentially follows the same structure by first reducing the problem via an application of the Lagrange multiplier to an expression that suits the CGMT framework.
+This allows us to instead study the auxiliary optimization problem as described in Equation~\eqref{eq:auxiliarycgmt}, which we then simplify to a scalar optimization problem using standard concentration inequalities of Gaussian random variables.

-The major difference to Theorem 6.3 and 6.4 in \cite{Javanmard20b} is that we study a discriminative data model with a sparse ground truth whereas Theorem 6.3 and 6.4 in \cite{Javanmard20b} assume a generative data model and in particular do not allow sparse ground truth vectors $\thetastar$.
-This is due to the different attack sizes as we choose $\eps = \eps_0/\sqrt{d}$ while Theorem 6.3 and 6.4 in \cite{Javanmard20b} assume a constant attack size $\eps = \eps_0$.
+The major difference to Theorems~6.3~and~6.4 in~\cite{Javanmard20b} is that we study a discriminative data model with a sparse ground truth, whereas Theorem~6.3~and~6.4 in~\cite{Javanmard20b} assume a generative data model and, in particular, do not allow sparse ground truth vectors $\thetastar$.
+This is due to the different attack sizes as we choose $\eps = \eps_0/\sqrt{d}$ while Theorems~6.3~and~6.4 in~\cite{Javanmard20b} assume a constant attack size $\eps = \eps_0$.